bhirsch42/blog/content/post/fake-arc.md

 ––––– 1 –––– 2      (6)
 ```

 At (1), instead of establishing concrete relationships and details, just *be calm*.
 At (2), instead of noticing something in the scene that you want to explore, just *have a big emotional reaction*.
 At (3), instead of heightening based on the thing you reacted to, just *keep reacting bigger*.
 At (4), instead of heightening as far as you can go based on the thing you reacted to, *do a flip.
 Kiss somebody.
 Yell something personal about your character.* Who cares!
-Big, big big![^3] If the scene is part of a longform set, you're done!
+Big big big![^3] If the scene is part of a longform set, you're done!
 Otherwise, at (5), instead of resolving the scenario based on details from the platform, *Hug!
 Cry!
 Apologize!*

 (6) is still the same.
 Do a callback.